Mackay Railway: River Estate of John Spiller

 For his estate, John Spiller imported a new steam locomotive (4150 of 1881) from John Fowler & Co. in England.
-It was christened on Thursday 4 August 1881 Emma Ruth after John Spiller's wife.
+It was named on Thursday 4 August 1881 Emma Ruth after John Spiller's wife.
 It was capable of drawing 80 tons on a level or 16 tons up a gradient of 1 in 40 (25%) and at a speed of 15 miles per hour.
 The new locomotive was reported to have been a 2+1/2 in cylinder, with gauge, together with pressure gauge spring balance, whistle, and outfit complete.
 It pulled up to 26 cane wagons, 16 of which came out with the locomotive; they could each carry about 23 cwt (1.2 t) of cane.

 The estate had a gauge line of rails some three and a-half miles in length.
 The line was substantially laid on sleepers, and was similar in construction to ordinary lines.
 The trestle over Fursden Creek was made of 200 yd piles, which were of up to 20 ft high.
 In 1881, Spiller also procured from England two miles of permanent steel rails and one mile of portable rail, which were added to the existing line of 3½ miles, allowing it to run from one end of the estate to the other.

 The River Estate comprised 2625 acres.
 In 1881 there were 1247 acres under cultivation, producing 1200 tons of sugar per season or 10 tons of first-class sugar per day.